 - Email your customer base: One of the easiest ways to get a pop in Facebook Likes is to send an email to your current customers, asking them to join you on Facebook.
 This audience is most likely to like your page since they’ve already purchased from you.
 When sending this email, keep the message simple and to the point, directly linking (preferably a nice-looking graphic) to your Facebook page with a clear call-to-action for users to click the “Like” button.

-- Run a contest: Everyone likes a good contest, and Facebook is a popular platform to run multiple types of promotions, including sweepstakes, photo contests and much, much more.
+- Run a contest: Everyone likes a good contest, and Facebook is a popular platform to run multiple types of promotions, including sweepstakes, photo contests, and more.
 Facebook contests (especially when you’re offering a good prize) are proven to attract new eyeballs to your page.
 Before you get started, search for various tools that can help build your contest.
 Some technologies even allow you to require entrants to like your page before they can enter.
 Naturally, we could talk about the nuances of Facebook contests for days, but two things to look out for are: 1) pay extra close attention to Facebook’s terms and conditions regarding contests and 2) keep in mind that several people that Like your page from a contest may not have a ton of interest in your business.

 - Leverage other social channels: If you already have a solid presence on another channel, like Twitter or Pinterest, use those outlets to drive traffic back to your Facebook page.
 You can easily make announcements about any type of Facebook activities you’re launching, which is a quick and easy way to get more people over to your new page.